Symposium · April 2026

 We recommend the Citymapper app for navigating London.
 Use contactless payment, Oyster card, or mobile pay on public transport.

-By train (recommended): New Cross Station (2–3 min walk) or New Cross Gate Station (5–7 min walk).
-Direct connections from London Bridge (approx. 7 minutes).
+By train: New Cross Station (2–3 min walk) or New Cross Gate Station (5–7 min walk).
+Direct from London Bridge (approx. 7 min).

 From airports: Heathrow: Elizabeth/Piccadilly Line to central London, then via London Bridge (60–75 min).
-Gatwick: direct train to London Bridge (30 min), then to New Cross (7 min).
+Gatwick: direct to London Bridge (30 min).
 London City: DLR to Canada Water, then Overground to New Cross (approx. 40 min).

 Accommodation